furchr/fhj.swengb.projects.courseware/readme.md

 #General Information
 Courseware is a Management System for our Software Engineering Basics Course with Mr Robert Ladstätter.
 The app is developed in Scala with a SQLite database.
-The visual appearance is achieved by the use of a CSS-file.
+The visual appearance is taken care of by the usage of CSS.

 The main goals are: